 Field Name Description Value Type ObjectId Identification number automatically generated by ArcMap map Number software.
 Boro Borough of New York City.
-MN = Manhattan BX = Bronx BK = Text Brooklyn QU = Queens SI = Staten Island Туре Type of WiFi provided by franchise.
+MN = Manhattan BX = Bronx BK = Text ${ m Brooklyn} \ { m QU} = { m Queens} \ { m SI} = { m Staten} \ { m Island}$ Туре Type of WiFi provided by franchise.
 Text Provider Franchise that is providing the Wifi connection.
 Text Name The name of the location where the WiFi is located.
 Text Location A brief description of where the WiFi point is.
 Text Latitude Latitude: Points that fall north or south of the Equator, in degrees.
 Number (North is positive) Longitude Longitude: Points that fall east or west of the Prime Meridian, in Number degrees.
 (East is positive) SSID The name of the WiFi seen on people's devices.
 Text

 No white space is allowed before or after the commas that separate fields.
 If white space is found, this is an error.
 White space will be found in various text fields however.
-The program is required to validate the hotspot file; it may not assume that it is in the proper form.

-To illustrate, a line might look like the following, which is wrapped because it is too long to fit across the width of this page:
+There may be double-quote characters in fields as well.
+If a filed contains a double-quote, it will be a sequence of two double quotes with no intervening space.
+To illustrate, the following are both valid records.
+They are wrapped because they are too long to fit across the width of this page: